 Telomere shortening is pretty serious: Research not only suggests that shorter telomeres equal a shorter life, it also indicates that there’s possible links to Alzheimer’s and Parkinson’s diseases, cardiovascular trouble, diabetes and some types of cancer.

 Stress has been shown to speed up telomere shortening.
 It also speeds up the ageing process and gives you wrinkles.
 Those laughter lines are actually stress lines.
 So avoid stress if at all possible.
-If you’re finding that stress is an issue for you, we have come up with some simple and fast ways to combat it here and here.

 EAT A HEALTHY DIET